Development and validation of an orthotopic, syngeneic, mouse model for fibrolamellar hepatocellular carcinoma

 Investigating immune checkpoint biomarkers in tissue and peripheral blood of patients with fibrolamellar hepatocellular carcinoma

-Timeframe: 2016 – 2019 Goal: Define the dominant immune checkpoint pathway in FLC Principal investigator: Amy K. Kim, M.D., Assistant Professor Tumor cells produce immune checkpoint molecules that suppress host immune response and allow evasion from immune responses.
+Timeframe: 2016 – 2019 Goal: Define the dominant immune checkpoint pathway in FLC Principal investigator: Amy K. Kim, MD Study overview: Tumor cells produce immune checkpoint molecules that suppress host immune response and allow evasion from immune responses.
 The discovery of drugs that block these immune checkpoints have revolutionized current cancer treatment.
 Anti-PD1 (programmed cell …

 Read more